bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 ## Review "relist"

 Take a look more details about "relist" function as follows.
-Specifically look at the remote process calls with other parts and check how to process the getting data, because those parts are easy to bottleneck usually.
+Specifically watch out carefully the remote process calls with other parts and check how to process the getting data, because those parts are easy to bottleneck usually.

 ![PLEG_process_flow](https://github.com/bysnupy/blog/blob/master/kubernetes/PLEG.png)